shaunluttin/vitae/README.md

 * Diagnosed and fixed website bugs in CSS, HTML, and JavaScript.
 * Produced a 20 page manual for future CharityVillage developers.

-Web Developer, Lightmaker.ca, Mar 2011 to May 2011
+Web Developer, Lightmaker, Mar 2011 to May 2011

 * Used C#, SQL, JavaScript and HTML to limit the rate at which authenticated and anonymous users send SMS messages from the RESAAS website.
 * Created a 'flag as inappropriate' system to let users flag images on the website and to let administrators remove images where necessary.

-Web Developer, HealthChoices.ca, Jun 2010 to Mar 2011
+Web Developer, HealthChoices, Jun 2010 to Mar 2011

 * Designed and created the data tables, stored procedures, data-, business-, and presentation tiers to integrate SQL Server and C#.NET for ten DotNetNuke modules.
 * Created a module to upload advertisements and to distribute them to dynamic web pages based on the appropriate region, health category, page position, and schedule.